 about

 Teresa Kiplinger is an interdisciplinary artist combining original poetry, illustration, and metalsmithing to create haunting and expressive art jewelry.
-Inspired by personal narratives of isolation, anxiety, and loss, her modern memento mori jewelry calls us to consider the fragility of existence.
-Working in fine silver, gold, and glass, she often employs multiple techniques in her work such as vitreous enameling, hand engraving, etching, and chasing and repoussé.
+Inspired by personal experiences of isolation, anxiety, and loss, her modern memento mori jewelry calls us to consider the fragility of existence.
+Working with silver, glass, brass, polymer clay, gold, paper, ink, found photography, and semiprecious stones, she employs multiple techniques to render her narrative works including vitreous enameling, hand engraving, etching, and chasing and repoussé.
+Most recently she has added intaglio printmaking to her repertoire, creating limited fine art prints of her engravings and then setting the plates into jewelry.

-Her evocative works have been selected for inclusion in the Society of North American Goldsmiths As Good as Gold exhibition, the Enamel Guild North East Under Fire 3 and Under Fire 4 exhibitions, Belle Armoire Jewelry magazine (winter 2018, 2019, 2020), 100 Women of Jewelry, and Metalsmith (2023, Vol 43 No 3).
+Her evocative works have been selected for inclusion in Metalsmith (2023, Vol 43 No 3), Belle Armoire Jewelry magazine (winter 2018, 2019, 2020), and 100 Women of Jewelry, the Society of North American Goldsmiths As Good as Gold exhibition, and the Enamel Guild North East Under Fire 3 and Under Fire 4 exhibitions.

 Teresa holds a BFA in Graphic Design from Kent State University (1992).
 She began her professional career as a cell animator and motion graphics designer for children's broadcast television.
 With the advancement of the internet in the mid-1990s, she moved her skills toward experimental nonlinear storytelling and later, web design for Fortune 1,000 companies.
 In 2004 she co-founded FORM, a creative services firm for nonprofits where she continues to serve as principal and chief creative officer.
 Her one-of-a-kind limited jewelry collections are available through her website with select pieces on offer at the Metal Museum.
 She works out of her studio near Cleveland, Ohio, USA.